jrpotter/notebook/dnd/creatures.md

 %%ANKI
 Basic
 With respect to the Grappled condition, what is the "Speed $0$" effect?
-Back: Your Speed is 0 and can't increase.
+Back: The creature's Speed is 0 and can't increase.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1769475960893-->
 END%%